 She is a former chair of the board of National Recreation and Parks Association and also served as chair of the Teton County Wyoming Parks Commission.
-She and her husband have been in the Teton Valley since the late 70’s and been full-time residents since 1998.
-They ski, hike, kayak, and play tennis when not opening the door to let the dog in or out.
+Janna has been in Teton Valley since the late 70’s, and has been a full-time resident since 1998.
+She first came here with her late husband Arthur, and for decades they loved and explored this valley together.
+Today, Janna still continues to ski, hike, kayak, and play tennis when not opening the door to let the dog in or out.

 David was born in California’s San Fernando Valley, which was known for growing walnuts, citrus, and corn.
 In ten short years, he watched the agricultural valley of his childhood become subdivided into 7,000 lots, thus giving rise to his interest in smarter, more sustainable growth.

 He earned his BA in political science/economics from the University of California Los Angeles, and later earned his Juris Doctor from the University of California, Davis School of Law.
 He currently works out of Portland, Oregon and Victor, Idaho doing class action and intellectual property litigation.
 David thinks VARD is the most important non-profit supplementing critical government functions in the Valley, because without a protected environment the Valley’s charm will be a thing of the past.